lloydwatkin/xep-builder/README.md

 When linked up with travis (see below) the library can also publish XEPs to your github pages branch and test any pull requests that are made to the repository.

+See it being used "fo' realz"&trade; at https://github.com/buddycloud/buddycloud-xep.

 ## Creating

 Put your sections in the sections subdirectory.
 They will be added to the XEP in numerical order when build, e.g.